ModDota/moddota.github.io/_articles/assets/particles/falling-cherry-blossom-petal-for-spring-mood-particle.md

 <h4>Lifetime random</h4>
 <p>
-The petals should disappear at different time so I set the values as followed.
+The petals should disappear at different time so I set the values as follows.
 </p>

 |Field|Value|